Visitors save with the cheap Copenhagen Card on sightseeing and tickets especially when traveling by public transportation in Denmark.

 The Copenhagen Card is available for adults and children (ages 10 to 15) in four versions:

 Buy the Copenhagen Card at the service center at Copenhagen Airport, the tourist information office or Tivoli Box Office, or probably the easiest from many of the larger hotels in Copenhagen.
 It is generally not sold directly at attractions.
-It may also be bought online but as it is never refunded, and vouchers must be swapped for the physical card, there is little reason to do so.
+It may also be bought online, e.g. from Get Your Guide but a printed confirmation vouchers must be swapped for the physical card at tourist offices or at Tivoli (when open).

 Apply the date and first full hour before using the card.
 The card only has to be valid at the time of entry to a site (or train) making it easy to extend any card by a few hours but don’t get stuck in admission queues at the critical moment!

 The card must be shown to bus drivers when entering.